About P3/East

-Logo for about page The Pacific Performance Project/East (P3/East) was founded in 1994 by Robyn Hunt and Steve Pearson in response to a growing dialogue about culture and theatre and the unique influences they experienced living in the Pacific Rim.
-The P3 became the research wing, a studio in which they could explore and experiment with new ways to integrate the mind and the body in performance.
+The Pacific Performance Project/East (P3/East) was founded in 1994 by Robyn Hunt and Steve Pearson in response to a growing dialogue about culture and theatre and the unique influences they experienced living in the Pacific Rim.
+P3 became the research wing, a studio in which they could explore and experiment with new ways to integrate the mind and the body in performance.

 Hunt and Pearson began working with noted Japanese director Tadashi Suzuki and his company in 1982, studying his theatre techniques and acting in productions in Japan over the next twelve years.
 After several years of study, Mr. Suzuki encouraged them to be among the first to teach his techniques in the United States.